oli-ver-d/webting/test.md

 ### 5. Resistance to Change
 Established developers may resist adopting new, English-like languages, especially if they are accustomed to older paradigms.
 This resistance can slow down the adoption of innovative languages.

+### 6. Technical Feasibility
+Realizing Nvidia’s vision of English-based programming requires robust NLP frameworks and programming interfaces.
+Ensuring these tools are precise and scalable is a complex challenge.

 ---

 ## Conclusion
 The movement towards English-like programming language lexicons reflects a desire to make programming more intuitive, accessible, and collaborative.
-While challenges remain, these innovations have significantly shaped how developers interact with code, setting the stage for future advancements in human-computer interaction.

-As technology evolves, we may see programming languages that further blur the line between natural and formal languages, making software development an even more inclusive and creative discipline.
+Nvidia CEO Jensen Huang’s proposal to use English as a universal coding language for AI development exemplifies this trend, highlighting the potential for natural language programming to revolutionize the field.

+While challenges remain—including ambiguity, performance concerns, and inclusivity—advancements in NLP and AI models are making natural language programming increasingly viable.
+As industry leaders and educational institutions collaborate to refine these technologies, we stand on the brink of a new era in programming that prioritizes usability and innovation, unlocking unprecedented opportunities in the age of AI.